aliuwahab/OnboardingStats/README.md

 2. Make sure you have composer install in your environment

 #### How to start the app:
+1. Clone the project at: ``git@github.com:aliuwahab/OnboardingStats.git``
-1. Navigate into parent folder and run `composer install`
+2. Navigate into parent folder and run `composer install`
-2. In the parent folder, run `php -S localhost:8885 -t public/`  or any other `localhost:port-of-your-choiice` to start the server
+3. In the parent folder, run `php -S localhost:8885 -t public/`  or any other `localhost:port-of-your-choiice` to start the server
-3. You can now visit the url in your browser: `http://localhost:8885/` or `http://localhost:the-port-you-entered-above`
+4. You can now visit the url in your browser: `http://localhost:8885/` or `http://localhost:the-port-you-entered-above`
-4. Click `Visit Dashboard` to see the chart.
+5. Click `Visit Dashboard` to see the chart.